How do I place an AP® exam order?

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
-Exams administered by Clairemont High School will be at the following dates and times set by The College Board: CLICK HERE.
+Exams administered by Clairemont High School will be at the following dates and times set by The College Board.
+Please view the national exam calendar at the link below.

 Where do I get an admission ticket?

-Students do not need admission tickets to enter the AP® Exam testing facilities.
+Students do not need admission tickets to enter the AP® Exam testing facilities for in person testing.
 However, each student does need a CURRENT picture ID, such as a school ID or a driver’s license.
 Without picture ID students will not be allowed to enter the room.

 What may I bring with me to the exam room?